 Jennifer A. Johnson is a senior Director with the Firm, concentrating her practice in estate planning, special needs planning, business succession planning, guardianship, estate administration and elder law.
 She represents individuals and families at all income levels.

 Looking to give back to the community, Jennifer joined Prairie State Legal Services, Inc. in 2010 as a staff attorney.
 Prairie State is a non-profit legal services firm that provides free civil legal services to low-income individuals and seniors.
 At Prairie State, Jennifer worked primarily with seniors and those with disabilities, representing many clients in administrative hearings with the Illinois Department of Human Services and the Social Security Administration.
 Returning to the for-profit sector in 2012, Jennifer joined American Bank and Trust Company, N.A. as a vice president and trust officer.
 In this role, Jennifer worked with many special needs trusts, as well as traditional trusts for individuals of all income levels.

+Jennifer frequently speaks on the topics of estate planning and special needs planning.
 In October, 2017, Jennifer presented an interactive workshop at the WealthCounsel Symposium 2017, in Hollywood, California, leading a discussion on the topic “Decanting and Friends – Modifying Irrevocable Trusts”.
-The presentation covered various techniques for modifying irrevocable trusts, with particular emphasis on Decanting and Trust Protector.
-State law differences were also be discussed, with special emphasis on taxation and asset protection.“Navigating the Transition to Estate Planning”.
+The presentation covered various techniques for modifying irrevocable trusts, with particular emphasis on Decanting and the use of a Trust Protector.
+State law differences were also discussed, with special emphasis on taxation and asset protection.